plfa/plfa.github.io/Notes.md

       renaming in case of substitution by closed terms, but I think this is hard

+* Today's achievements and next steps (Thu 10 May)
-  + easy to define break, make to extract a prefix and count primes at end of an id, but hard to do corresponding proofs.
+  + defined break, make to extract a prefix and count primes at end of an id.
+But hard to do corresponding proofs.
 Need to figure out how to exploit abstraction to make terms readable.
+  + Conversion of raw to scoped and scoped to raw is easy if I use impossible
+  + Added conversion of TypedDB to PHOAS in extra/DeBruijn-agda-list-4.lagda
+  + Next: try adding bidirectional typing to convert Raw or Scoped to TypedDB
+  + Next: Can proofs in Typed be simplified by applying suitable lemmas about free?
+  + updated Agda from:
+      Agda version 2.6.0-4654bfb-dirty
+    to:
+      Agda version 2.6.0-2f2f4f5
+    Now TypedFresh.lagda computes 2+2 in milliseconds
+    (as opposed to failing to compute it in one day).

 ## PHOAS